magopian/modern-cljs/doc/tutorial-03.md

 If you complain about the things you have to remember just to start playing around your project, you're right.

-This is why `boot` core developers offer you a very confortable way to help your typing and your memory.
+This is why `boot` core developers offer you a very comfortable way to help your typing and your memory.

 ## Enter deftask

-From the user point of view, one the interesting aspects of `boot` is the composable nuture of its tasks, whether predefined by `boot` or not.
-You could spend days in studying `boot` source code to better unserstand its architectures, but we want to be pragmatic.
+From the user point of view, one of the interesting aspects of `boot` is the composable nature of its tasks, whether predefined by `boot` or not.
+You could spend days in studying `boot` source code to better unserstand its architecture, but we want to be pragmatic.
 At the moment we are only interested in reducing the need of memorizing task names and order while launching the `boot` command.